jhustata/book/_sources/hw1.md

 disp "Question 8: I estimate that it took me 6 hours to complete this assignment."
 ```

 Give an honest answer; this is just for our data collection purposes.
-Everyone who answers this question will receive full credit for this question. <u>However, this question is worth some points, so don't skip it!</u>
+Everyone who answers this question will receive full credit for this question.
+However, this question is worth some points, so don't skip it!